Climate Change and Energy Management

 GHG Inventory

 ChipMOS actively responds to the global trend of carbon reduction, brings mitigation and adaptation of climate change into important issues in operation management, and sets the Environmental Safety, Health and Energy Management Committee as the authority and responsibility function to promote carbon management issues.
-Since 2009, each fab has independently implemented check, established a GHG emission check, and identified key GHG emission sources in the production process for management.
+Since 2009, each fab has independently implemented check, established a GHG emission check, and identified key GHG emissions sources in the production process for management.
 We conduct verification every year in accordance with ISO 14064-1 to ensure data quality and provide credible carbon management information to stakeholders.
-In 2021, the planned implementation was transformed into ISO 14064-1:2018, which would more accurately control the carbon emission management.
+In 2020, the planned implementation was transformed into ISO14064-1:2018, which would more accurately and deeply control the carbon emission management inside and outside the organization.

-In 2021, the Company's GHG emissions were about 249,783 tons CO2e; the analysis found that ChipMOS' total GHG emissions (Category 1 + Category 2), 99.38% are Category 2 emissions generated by purchased power, Category 1 emissions were less than 1% of the total emissions, and no fluorine-containing gas was used.
-In light of ChipMOS’ emission structure, an energysaving team has been established internally, to actively conduct energy-saving and carbon reduction management programs for various energy-consuming equipment.
-In addition to meeting the 1% energy saving requirement of the Bureau of Energy every year, the Company also replaces outdated equipment and adjust control parameters, to improve energy efficiency.
-For Category 1 emissions less than 1%, we also strengthen control and promotion for low-carbon actions in daily operations, and reduce the use of natural gas, and gasoline and diesel used official vehicles.
+In 2023, the Company's GHG emissions (Category 1 + Category 2) were about 235,901.50 tonnes of CO2e; relevant analyses showed that out of ChipMOS’ total GHG emissions, 98.08% are Category 2 emissions generated by purchased power, Category 1 emissions reached 1.92% of the total emissions mainly due to safety and protection of the high-voltage equipment at Hukou fab.
+And the use of 907.2 tCO2e of sulfur hexafluoride (SF6).
+No perfluorinated compounds (PFCs) were used by the fabs.
+In light of ChipMOS’ emission structure, an energy-saving team has been established internally, to actively conduct energy-saving and carbon reduction management programs for various energy-consuming equipment.
+In addition to meeting the 1% energy saving requirement of the Bureau of Energy every year, the Company also replaced outdated equipment and adjust control parameters, to improve energy efficiency.

-ChipMOS regularly conducts greenhouse gas check and continuous reduction within the organizational boundaries every year.
-Since 2020, it has taken the initiative to add Category 3 verification based on with ISO 14064:2018.
-The items include: indirect GHG emissions generated by transportation (including "upstream / downstream transportation and distribution of goods", "business travel activities") and indirect GHG emissions generated by products used by the organization (including "purchased goods" and "solid / liquid waste disposal activities"), so as to find out the best feasible carbon reduction focus and actively invest in reducing GHG emissions.
+ChipMOS regularly conducts Greenhouse Gas Inventory and continuous reduction within the organizational boundaries every year.
+Since 2021, we have taken the initiative to add Category 3 and Category 4 verification in accordance with ISO 14064-1:2018.
+The projects concerned include: indirect GHG emissions generated by transportation (including "upstream / downstream transportation and distribution of goods", "business travel activities") and indirect GHG emissions generated by products used by the organization (including "purchased goods" and "solid / liquid waste disposal activities"), so as to find out the best feasible carbon reduction focus and actively invest in reducing GHG emissions.